Trump delays release of Russia probe documents

 Representatives for the department’s Office of the Inspector General did not immediately respond to a request for comment.

+Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee, welcomed Trump’s remarks.

+“Thankfully it seems that saner minds have prevailed, at least for the time being.
+This underscores why the President should be relying on the expertise and advice of intelligence and law enforcement professionals, not cable news hosts,” Warner told Reuters via email.

-Trump had called for the documents’ declassification on Monday, prompting criticism from Democrats and others that he and his allies were politicizing the probe to protect the White House just weeks before November’s congressional elections.
+Trump had called for the documents’ declassification on Monday in his latest effort to cast doubt on the probe, which has loomed over his presidency.
+The move prompted sharp criticism from Democrats and others that Trump was abusing his power and that he and his allies were politicizing the probe to protect the White House just weeks before November’s congressional elections.

 Trump has denied colluding with Russia and Moscow has denied meddling in the 2016 election, though major U.S. intelligence agencies agree that Russia interfered.

+On Twitter, Trump wrote that he believed Justice Inspector Michael Horowitz “will move quickly on this (and hopefully other things which he is looking at).”

+While it was unclear what Trump was referring to, a source with knowledge of the matter said Horowitz’s office also is conducting a review of the FBI’s counter-intelligence investigation on Trump campaign associates’ ties to Russia, which began in July 2016.

-Reporting by Sarah N. Lynch and Susan Heavey; Editing by Doina Chiacu and Dan Grebler
+Additional reporting by Sarah Lynch, Mark Hosenball and Warren Strobel; Editing by Doina Chiacu and Dan Grebler